-1.1 Tensor values can be used to deform and rotate spheres representing particles into ellipsoids.
-3 1.2 Local lighting models can help show particle boundaries.
+1.1 Tensor values can be used to deform and rotate spheres representing particles into ellipsoids 3 1.2 Local lighting models can help show particle boundaries.
 Using the same view and data, the left image had no lighting, the right includes Phong shading 4 1.3 Aliasing can have a negative effect on the visualization process.
 The image on the left uses a single sample per pixel.
-The image on the right uses four jittered samples per pixel.
-4 1.4 Without shadows, it is difficult to determine how far the spheres are from the surface (left).
+The image on the right uses four jittered samples per pixel 4 1.4 Without shadows, it is difficult to determine how far the spheres are from the surface (left).
 Shadows help disambiguate the spatial relationship between the spheres and the surface (right) 5 2.1 An isosurface representing a human skull with a fracture of bones in the right hand jaw.
 Vicinity shading helps the perception of space between the jaw bones and the rest of the skull.
 The image on the left has only Phong illumination.
 The image on the right shows the vicinity values.
 The center image is the combination of the left and right images.
-Image taken from [36] and used with author's permission 9 3.1 To texture a sphere using two a two dimensional mapping, one dimension corresponds to latitude the other to longitude 14 3.2 Jittered sampling divides the domain into regions and assigns a single point a random location for each cell.
-15 3.3 Directions of occlusion rays originating from the surface of a sphere, d , are distributed with a cosine weighting around the surface normal, n , as seen in this 2D representation 16 3.4 Bilinear interpolation can cause artifacts in regions where particles overlap.
-The dark banding that can be seen between the particles (two different examples are highlighted with an ellipse and arrow) are caused by interpolating values that exist inside other particles with values that are outside 17 3.5 By dilating values that are outside to ones inside, interpolation errors can be reduced without introducing new errors 18 3.6 Determining if a ray is inside or outside by means of the dot product of the normal and ray direction works for ray a , but not for ray b 18
+Images inspired by [36].
+Data publically available from Department of Radiology at the University of Iowa ç 3.1 To texture a sphere using a two-dimensional mapping, one dimension corresponds to latitude the other to longitude 14 3.2 Jittered sampling divides the domain into regions and assigns a single point a random location for each cell 15 3.3 Directions of occlusion rays originating from the surface of a sphere, d , are distributed with a cosine weighting around the surface normal, n , as seen in this two-dimensional representation 17 3.4 Bilinear interpolation can cause artifacts in regions where particles overlap.
+The dark banding that can be seen between the particles (two different examples are highlighted with an ellipse and arrow) are caused by interpolating values that exist inside other particles with values that are outside 17 3.5 By dilating values that are outside to ones inside, interpolation errors can be reduced without introducing new errors 18 3.6 Determining if a ray is inside or outside by means of the dot product of the normal and ray direction works for ray a , but not for ray b 19